AnjaliSharma1234/Personal-Advisor-React-App/README.md

 ## Tutorial Blog Post

 The following is my tutorial blog post on ["Learn React by building an App — React Functionalities Explained"](https://medium.com/mobile-web-dev/learn-react-by-building-a-to-do-app-react-functionalities-explained-74f466e9396).
-Follow the instructions, fork this repo and build your own meme generator.
+Follow the instructions, fork this repo and build your web app.

 ## Project Admin